-The final shape, timing and validity of responses to Puerto Rico's distress eventually enacted or implemented under the auspices of PROMESA and the Oversight Board or otherwise, and the final impact, after resolution of legal challenges, of any such responses on obligations insured by the Company, are uncertain.
+Litigation and mediation related to the Commonwealth's debt have been delayed by Hurricane Maria.
+The final form and timing of responses to Puerto Rico's financial distress and the devastation of Hurricane Maria eventually taken by the federal government or implemented under the auspices of PROMESA and the Oversight Board or otherwise, and the final impact, after resolution of legal challenges, of any such responses on obligations reinsured by the Company, are uncertain.

-The Company's Puerto Rico exposure is through bonds issued by PRHTA, MFA, PREPA, and GO.
+The Company's Puerto Rico exposure is through bonds issued by PRHTA, MFA, PREPA, and general obligation ("GO").